 The division also offers a 1-year ACGME accredited fellowship in EMS, more information regarding the fellowship can be found here.

-In the spring of 2019 in collaboration with the Stony Brook Cerebrovascular and Comprehensive Stroke Center, the Emergency Medical Services Division launched Long Island’s first two mobile stroke units.
+In the spring of 2019 in collaboration with the Stony Brook Cerebrovascular and Comprehensive Stroke Center, the Emergency Medical Services Division launched Long Island’s first two Mobile Stroke Units (MSU).
 These units have the capability of performing advanced imaging including both non-contrast CT Heads and CT angiograms of the brain which accelerates the time to make an accurate stroke diagnosis, allows for time-sensitive stroke therapies to be administered earlier, rapid diagnosis of large vessel occlusions and facilitates the transport of stroke patients directly to the most appropriate hospital for the level of care they require, the first time.

 SBUMC EMS paramedics staff the Suffolk County medevac helicopters located in the east and west portions of the county.
 The east base is staffed 16 hours a day and the west base is staffed 24 hours a day.
 The paramedics provide medical care on the Suffolk County Police Department’s four aircraft.
 Approximately 450 medevac flights are completed each year.